srshtiputcha/srshtiputcha.github.io/cv.md

 title: CV
 permalink: /cv/
 ---
-My full CV and references are available upon request.
+A full CV and references are available upon request.

 ## Publications